 The Data Matrix is an interactive tool, offering data from a variety of sources in a visually engaging format.
 It is updated frequently.
 Links to the Data Matrix are included throughout the report to indicate where Local Authority data is available.
 Also, 'RSA Summary Infographics' for local authorities are available through the Data Matrix.
 The Data Matrix also contains additional data for the region, including data on employment, unemployment, and economic inactivity rates from the Annual Population Survey.
 These are available on pages 13,14 and 19 of the Data Matrix.
 Alongside the suite of Labour Market Insight publications, SDS also produces a wide range of reports such as statistics on the Apprenticeship Family and the Annual Participation measure for 16-19 year olds.
 Further information can be found on the Publications and Statistics section of the SDS corporate website.
 For any further information or queries on the RSAs or any of our other products, please contact: RSA@sds.co.uk We value user feedback on the Regional Skills Assessments.
 If you would like to provide feedback on the RSAs please do so here.
-We held a series of regional webinars to complement the publication of the Regional Skills Assessments.

-The recording of the Edinburgh and South East Scotland City Region webinar can be found on the SDS YouTube Channel here.
-You can also watch the webinars for other regions and key sectors in Scotland here.
+Join us to get the latest insight and find out more about Regional Skills Assessments Sign up to attend the Edinburgh and South East Scotland City Region RSA Webinar here 11 am - 12 pm on Wednesday 29th November You can also sign up for our webinars covering other regions and key sectors in Scotland.
 The Context for Scotland's Labour Market Within the last 10 years, the economy has faced disruption due to events such as the pandemic, Brexit, the war in Ukraine, and the cost of living crisis.
 In addition to these events, megatrends around demography, technology, and the environment have continued to shape Scotland's economy and labour market.
 This section provides an overview of five key drivers of the Scottish labour market, highlighting that an agile and responsive skills system is vital to respond to the challenges and opportunities that exist in the economy, to support and attract inward investment, to increase productivity and to tackle inequality and deprivation.

 The Economy Scotland and the UK have been hard hit by rising inflation, tight monetary policy, and subdued economic performance.
 The impact of the war on Ukraine, increased energy prices, and a tight labour market have resulted in inflation reaching a 40-year high in 2022.
 At the time of writing, inflation has started to fall, but at a slower pace than previously anticipated.
 By the end of 2023, the Bank of England expect inflation to be 4.9%, falling to within the 2% target by Q2 of 2025.1 Interest rates have increased to combat rising inflation, and rates are likely to remain higher for longer than expected as inflation proves challenging to address.
 This has weighed on economic growth and the outlook for Scotland and the UK remains uncertain, with downside risks.
-Forecasts predict Scotland and the UK will see weak economic growth between 2023 and 2026.3 International growth is also expected to be weak by historical standards, with global growth of 3% forecast for both 2023 and 2024.4 However, the success of Scotland's economy is not solely based on GDP.
+Forecasts predict Scotland2 and the UK3 will see weak economic growth between 2023 and 2026.3 International growth is also expected to be weak by historical standards, with global growth of 3% forecast for both 2023 and 2024.4 However, the success of Scotland's economy is not solely based on GDP.
 There has been growing commentary on the need to evaluate the economy on measures other than GDP growth, such as how the economy serves society and sustains the environment.
 The Scottish Government's National Strategy for Economic Transformation (NSET) noted a commitment to a 'Wellbeing Economy' - 'a society that is thriving across economic, social and environmental dimensions'.5 Skills Shortages and Skills Gaps